yairchu/yairchu.github.io/site/posts/leet-haskell-in-python.md

 ## In defence of lazyness

-Devout Haskellers may suggest that the code-golf fibonacci is only a basic demonstration of an idea, and a classic more practical use-case is sorting arrays.
+Devout Haskellers may suggest that the code-golf fibonacci is only a basic demonstration of the idea.
+A classic more practical use-case is sorting arrays.

 When you use Haskell's `sort` function but only consume the first two elements of the result, it doesn't need to sort everything and you get an O(n) of work rather than O(n * log n).